directus/directus/docs/extensions/sdk-composables.md

 ### `useCollectionsStore()`

-`useCollectionsStore` provides access to collections within Directus.
-It allows you to retrieve, insert, update and delete collection data directly through the methods such as `getCollection`, `upsertCollection` and `deleteCollection` directly from your App extension.
+`useCollectionsStore` provides access to collections directly from your App extension.

-The `useCollectionsStore` is useful when you need to:
+Use this store when you need to:

 - perform CRUD operations on a collection such as create, update, upsert, or delete
 - retrieve translations for a collection (useful for internationalization)
-- retrieve all collections within a Directus instance
+- retrieve all collections or visible collections within a Directus instance

 ```html
 <script setup>